3rd December 2019

 Nowadays, having a website is like running a constantly evolving project, rather than a one-off piece of work.
 A well performing website will require ongoing analysis and updates, depending on the requirements of your target audience, trends and many other factors.
 As such, it’s difficult to know where to begin when building a new website from the ground up, or when planning website updates.
 One requirement that stands out from the crowd when it comes to online performance in this modern age is having a responsive website design.
 An increasingly important part of any website, a responsive design will help with both usability and SEO alike.

-So far this year (2019), mobile visits have made up approximately 50% of worldwide web traffic.
-In line with this trend, in July of this year, Google made mobile-first indexing default for all new websites whilst also continuing to update existing sites to this new indexing method.
+As of 2020, more than half of internet usage is from mobile phones.
+In line with this trend, in July of 2019, Google made mobile-first indexing default for all new websites whilst also continuing to update existing sites to this new indexing method.
 As a result, it’s now vital to ensure that your website performs well on mobiles and other devices, rather than just on desktop.
 Not having a responsive website will not only make it difficult for mobile users to access your website, thus deterring visitors, it can also now drastically impact your organic search rankings.

 What does it mean to have a ‘responsive’ website?